Delboy/Fruit-Hunter/TESTING.md

 ### Fruits collected
 - The fruits collected page closes back to the menu as soon as the user hits ENTER as intended.
 Any typed inputs from the user are ignored.
 - The user is informed if they have 0 fruits collected.
-- If the user has between 1 and 14 fruits the page will inform the user how many fruits they have found and will display each fruit collected.
-It will only display up to 5 fruits on each line.
+- If the user has between 1 and 14 fruits they are informed of how many fruits they have found and each fruit collected will be displayed.
+It only display up to 5 fruits on each line as intended.
-- If the user has collected all 15 fruits the page will congratulate the user and ask if they want the list to be reset.
+- When the user has collected all 15 fruits the page congratulates the user and asks if they want the list to be reset.
 Typing RESET regardless of case, notifies the user the list has been reset and takes them back to the menu.
 Hitting the ENTER key takes the user back to the main menu.
 Any other input informs the user that it is not recognised and asks the user for an input again.
 - Any blank space before or after input is ignored.
 - Resetting the list wipes the correct cell in the user worksheet in google sheets.

 ### Hall of Fame
 - ENTER key will return user to main menu regardless of input.
 - Hall of fame displays top 5 users in order of lives lost, least to highest, as intended.
-- If there are less than 5 people who have reached the hall of fame the game will populate the spaces with underscores.
+- If there are less than 5 people who have reached the hall of fame the game populates the spaces with underscores.
 - Information gathered for the hall of fame is correctly gathered from the hof worksheet in google sheets.

 ## Further Testing